JGomezMolina/AluraChallenge1/README.md

 # AluraChallenge1
-An simple and summarized Cryptography page, Alura Challenge No. 1 (Amateur)
+A simple and summarized Cryptography page, Alura Challenge No. 1 (Amateur)